Goldferret/MEDAL-LAB/README.md

 sudo bash ./scripts/install_udev_rules.sh
 sudo udevadm control --reload-rules && sudo udevadm trigger

-# 6. You can now cd back to your MADSCI-LAB repository and run the robot node
+# 6. You can now cd back to your MEDAL-LAB repository and run the robot node
 # The PYTHONPATH export allows pyorbbecsdk to be imported from anywhere
 ```